MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-center-of-excellence.md

 The objective of the CCoE is to:

-- Help build a modern IT organization through agile approaches to capture and implement business requirements.
+- Help build a modern IT organization by using agile approaches to capture and implement business requirements.
 - Use reusable deployment packages that align with security, compliance, and management policies.
 - Maintain a functional Azure platform in alignment with operational procedures.
 - Review and approve the use of cloud-native tools.